 The easiest way to build the card was in this order:

-Time to lift the hood on the Supernova II and plug it in.
+Now it was time to lift the lid on the Supernova II and plug it in:

-With the board installed the SuperNova II gave me the full 48 voices:
+With the board installed the SuperNova II gave me the full 48 voices on bootup:

 With the design proved it’s now time to aquire more parts and start making some stock!

-Each finished PCB will undergo polyphony and electrical tests.
+Each finished PCB will undergo both polyphony and electrical tests.